frcdesign/FRCDesign.org/README.md

 Documentation for Markdown/MDX page components is maintained on the site itself in the [Adding a Page guide](https://frcdesign.org/contribution/adding-a-page/).

+## Glossary Terms

+Glossary tooltip terms are defined in `src/data/glossary.ts`.
+Add new terms to the `glossaryTerms` array, keep definitions short enough for hover tooltips, and update `src/content/docs/resources/glossary.mdx` when the term should also appear on the public glossary page.

+More detailed contributor guidance is maintained in the [Contribution Style Guide](https://frcdesign.org/contribution/styleguide/#glossary-terms).

 ## Local Development

 ### Prerequisites